damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.md

 A ticket can be marked as solved when you are certain that you were able to resolve the requester's problem, or, as mentioned above, when many days go by without a reply from the requester.
-The exception to this rule is in social media support channels that do not integrate well with ZenDesk such as Disqus, the Forum, Stack Overflow, and others, where each comment creates a new ticket.
-In those cases, you can close the ticket as soon as you have provided a response (and also close the ticket created by your own response).
+The exception to this rule is in social media support channels that do not integrate well with ZenDesk such as Disqus, the Forum, Stack Overflow, and others.

+In the social media support channels that create a new ticket with each comment (i.e. the Forum) you must mark the original question ticket as pending, resolve the issue and merge all the individual comment tickets into the first one before closing it.

+In channels that doesn't create new tickets with new interactions, such as StackOverflow, you can close the ticket as soon as you have provided a response.

 ### Receiving negative feedback